Congratulations to all run prize winners and well done to all run and walk participants.

 All WALK registrations finalised on the day.
 Download a Walk Registration Form here and take your form with you OR register at the Recreation Reserve from 8.00am.
 People of all abilities are encouraged to participate.

 Did you know that it is the breeding season of the Hooded Plover?
 These little birds need to be protected.
-They nest in the dunes, so please keep close to the water (it’s the easiest place to walk!)
+They nest in the dunes, so please keep close to the water (plus it’s the easiest place to walk!)

 Narrawong is approximately 15km east of Portland on the Princes Highway.
 To get to the Mouth2Mouth Walk-Run & Carnival, take Caravan Park Road (just west of where the highway crosses the Surry River) to the Narrawong Recreation Reserve.
 There will be signs to assist.